jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

 At the **start of this scenario**, before beginning any quests, players will receive one item per their class:

-* Fighter: Light Sword
+* Fighter: Light Sword or Staff
-* Rogue: Long Bow (+10 basic arrows)
+* Rogue: Long Bow (+10 basic arrows) or Hunting Knife
-* Wizard: Nice shoes and Fire, Ice or Water Elixir
+* Wizard: Fire, Ice or Water Elixir
-* Cleric: Healing Potion and Reviving Potion
+* Cleric: Healing Potion or Leather Shield
-* Captain: Hunting Knife, Leather Armor (Player chooses what body location)
+* Captain: Hunting Knife or Leather Jacket

 At the **start of each quest**, unless the quest says otherwise, all players starting out on a quest receive 1 Healing Potion in addition to one of the starting items in the table below (based on a 2-card flip).